JazzBlaze/Shopify/README.md

 This readme assumes that you are on windows and have powershell installed.
 (Search "powershell" in windows search to check).
 This also assumes that you are using powershell as shell.
-Open terminal (recommended to use [winterm](https://www.microsoft.com/en-us/p/windows-terminal/9n0dx20hk701 but any terminal works)).
+Open terminal (recommended to use [winterm](https://www.microsoft.com/en-us/p/windows-terminal/9n0dx20hk701) but any terminal works).
 You can skip this part if git and python are in PATH.

 ## Install python and git